QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     +(1, 1)

-This operator `+` is itself a function with multiple methods
+This operator `+` is itself a function with multiple methods.

 We can investigate them using the `@which` macro, which shows the method to which a given call is dispatched